AntiLeakML/.github/profile/README.md

 This projects aims at detecting data leakages in machine learning projects, by running a static analysis of the code through a VS Code extension.

-There are 3 kind of leakages that our extension is able to detect:
+There are 3 kinds of leakages that our extension is able to detect:

 - ### Preprocessing Leakage:
   When training data and test data are preprocessed (transformed) together, test data sometimes influences the transformations of the training data